1884 AAA Championships

+Summary

 Competitions were held in fine summer weather which attracted 9,000 spectators to the ground.
 The prizes were presented by Mrs Wheeler.

 The fourteen events on the programme were for men only, with heats and finals all held on the same day, with the exception of the 10 miles race, which was held on the following Monday, 23 June, at the same venue.
 During the winter of 1883 the ground within the stadium had been levelled and the track relaid at 502 yards 2 feet so that it was three and a half laps to one mile.
 There were no heats in the field events, some of which had only two or three competitors.
 It was customary at the time for race winners only to have their performances recorded, therefore, in the tables below other competitors are shown with the distance each man was behind the man in front.
 Field event performances are shown in feet and inches as they were originally measured, with a conversion to metric measurement in parentheses.
 Conversions have been obtained using the International Metric Conversion Tables published by the International Amateur Athletics Federation in 1970.

 Five American athletes were visiting England at the time but only one of them, William Meek (West Side AC, New York), competed in the championship, winning the 7 miles walk.
 The other four Americans were guests of South London Harriers and postponed their first appearance in England to a meet where the gate receipts could benefit their hosts.
 But the Americans were spectators at the championship and were acknowledged by the crowd.
 They were Arthur Waldron, American champion at 100 yards in 1882 and 1883, Laurence Myers, who held several world records at events up to 880 yards, and Harry Fredericks, who had won the American 1 mile championship in four consecutive years.
 All of these were from Manhattan AC, and they were joined by F. P. Murray (Williamsburgh AC) a walking champion.
 They were also accompanied by G. A. Avery, the secretary of Manhattan AC, who was invited to be a timekeeper at the championship.